New HMRC fuel rates: what they mean for your business

 The key updates include:

-• A 1p increase for petrol vehicles with engine sizes between 1401cc and 2000cc
+• A 1p decrease for petrol vehicles with engine sizes between 1401cc and 2000cc

-• A 1p increase for diesel vehicles up to 1600cc
+• A 1p decrease for diesel vehicles up to 1600cc

 • The advisory electricity rate for fully electric cars remains at 7p per mile